 Is the OMAD diet right for you?

-Deciding whether or not an OMAD eating routine is right for you requires careful consideration of your goals, needs, body, lifestyle, and preferences.
+Deciding whether or not an OMAD eating schedule is right for you requires careful consideration of your goals, needs, body, lifestyle, and preferences.

-If you’re not sure if the potential benefits of OMAD are worth it — or if eating one meal a day benefits you at all — we’ve compiled a quick chart to help guide your thought process.
+If you’re not sure if the potential benefits of OMAD are worth it — or if eating one meal a day benefits you at all — let’s run through some comparisons to help guide your thought process.

 Simple’s expert opinion and final thoughts

-Especially if you’ve never fasted before, we recommend trying out a shorter, less restrictive fasting plan before attempting an OMAD approach.
-Plus, there isn’t much evidence to suggest an OMAD plan is safe and effective (or more effective) — especially when compared to other fasting-based food routines like 16:8 — so a less restrictive routine may yield similar results with a lot less hassle.
+Especially if you’ve never fasted before, we recommend trying out a shorter, less restrictive fasting schedule before attempting an OMAD approach.
+Plus, there isn’t much evidence to suggest an OMAD plan is safe and effective (or more effective) — especially when compared to other fasting-based food schedules like 16:8 — so a less restrictive schedule may yield similar results with a lot less hassle.

-To learn more about which intermittent fasting protocol might work best for you and get tips on when and how to get started, stay motivated, and achieve your goals, take our SIMPLE quiz today.
+To learn more about which intermittent fasting schedule might work best for you and get tips on when and how to get started, stay motivated, and achieve your goals, take our Simple quiz today.

 Frequently asked questions about the OMAD diet

 Everybody is unique, so how much weight you can lose with OMAD can vary significantly.
 Things like your starting weight and medical conditions, the food you eat for your meal, and other individual factors like age, lifestyle, and activity level can all impact your weight loss experience.
-Some of our users have shared their OMAD journeys, but your path may look a lot different.
 Regardless, typically the healthiest — and most enduring — weight loss is gradual.
 Losing one or two pounds a week is safe and effective.

 There’s no universal magic number when it comes to how many calories you should eat on OMAD.
 Your body has its own nutritional needs, and this way of eating isn’t about counting calories.
 The most important thing to remember when planning your OMAD meals is that every meal should provide your body with all the tasty nutrients it needs to live its best life — so usually that means piling your plate with nutrient-dense, health-promoting foods like whole grains, fruits and veggies, lean protein, calcium-rich foods, and healthy fats.